The Blob: Reception

-When The Blob premiered as the B film on a double feature with I Married a Monster from Outer Space, it was quickly moved up to be the main feature.
-Audiences liked it, but critics were not as kind.
-The New York Times highlighted some of its problems and identified some positives, although Steve McQueen's debut was not one of them.
-On director Irvin Yeaworth's work, they wrote: "Unfortunately, his picture talks itself to death, even with the blob nibbling away at everybody in sight.
+The Blob received negative reviews upon release.
+The New York Times highlighted some of its problems and identified some positives, although Steve McQueen's starring debut was not one of them.
+On director Irvin Yeaworth's work, they wrote:

+Unfortunately, his picture talks itself to death, even with the blob nibbling away at everybody in sight.
 And most of his trick effects, under the direction of Irvin S. Yeaworth Jr., look pretty phony.
-On the credit side, the camera very snugly frames the small town background—a store, a church spire, several homes and a theatre.
+On the credit side, the camera very snugly frames the small-town background—a store, a church spire, several homes and a theatre.
 The color is quite good (the blob rolls around in at least a dozen horrible-looking flavors, including raspberry).
-The acting is pretty terrible itself, there is not a single becomingly familiar face in the cast, headed by young Steven McQueen and Aneta Corseaut".
+The acting is pretty terrible itself, there is not a single becomingly familiar face in the cast, headed by young Steven McQueen and Aneta Corseaut.

-Variety had a similar reaction, seeing McQueen as the star, gamely "giving the old college try" but that the "... star performers, however, are the DeLuxe color camerawork of Thomas Spalding and Barton Sloane’s special effects".
+Variety had a similar reaction, seeing McQueen as the star, gamely "giving the old college try", but that the "... star performers, however, are the DeLuxe color camerawork of Thomas Spalding and Barton Sloane's special effects".

+Writing for Famous Monsters of Filmland in 1962, Joe Dante Jr. included The Blob in his list of the worst horror films ever.
+Dante found the film spent too much time on drag racing, and disliked how the monster was dealt with at the end.

 In a discussion with biologist Richard Dawkins, astrophysicist Neil deGrasse Tyson stated that among all Hollywood aliens, which were usually disappointing, The Blob was his favorite from a scientific perspective.

+The ethnobiologists Oscar Requejo and N. Floro Andres-Rodriguez suggest that the slime mould Fuligo septica may have inspired the film's eponymous blob.

-The film review aggregator website Rotten Tomatoes gives the film a 66% approval rating based on 32 reviews, with an average rating of 6.27/10.
-The website's critical consensus reads, "In spite of its chortle-worthy premise and dated special effects, The Blob remains a prime example of how satisfying cheesy B-movie monster thrills can be".
+The film review aggregator website Rotten Tomatoes gives the film a 68% "Fresh" approval rating based on 31 reviews, with an average rating of 6.3/10.
+The website's critical consensus reads, "In spite of its chortle-worthy premise and dated special effects, The Blob remains a prime example of how satisfying cheesy B-movie monster thrills can be."

-Box Office
+Box office

-The film earned $1 million in its first year of release.
+Paramount initially ordered 200 prints of the film.
+Following the first week grosses from 15 Los Angeles theaters (which outgrossed the studio's Rock-A-Bye Baby and other films), it doubled the number of prints.
+The first week grosses in Los Angeles included $14,900 from the Hillstreet and Hawaii theaters.
+The film earned theatrical rentals of $1 million in its first year of release in the United States and Canada.